owncloud/ocis/docs/ocis/adr/0010-policy-enforcement.md

 ## Context and Problem Statement

 There should be a way to impose certain limitations in areas of the code that require licensing.
-This document researches an approach to achieve it.
+This document researches an approach to achieve this goal, while limiting the scope to the enforcement side of it.
+The architecture for a policy system must be composed of 2 parts:

+1. License creation and validation
+2. Enforcement

+It is desirable to keep both systems isolated, since the implementation of the latter has to be done within the constraints of the codebase.
+The alternative is running an enforcement service and have each and every single request evaluating whether the request is valid or not.

 ## Decision Drivers

-- as a team, we want to have the licensing code concentrated in a central module
+- As a team, we want to have the licensing code concentrated in a central module
-- we don't want to stop/start the extension whenever a policy is updated (hot reload)
+- We don't want to stop/start the extension whenever a policy is updated (hot reload).
+It must happen during runtime.

 ## Considered Options